Get insider access

 Differences Between Sizes And Variants

-We tested the 32-inch Samsung Odyssey Neo G8, which is the only size available for it.
-It sits above the Samsung Odyssey Neo G7 S32BG75, and although they aren't variants, you can see the differences between the different Odyssey monitors below.
+We tested the 32-inch Samsung Odyssey Neo G8, which is the only size available, and the results are only valid for this model.
+That said, other monitors from the Odyssey gaming lineup share the G8 name and perform differently, and this monitor sits above the Samsung Odyssey Neo G7 S32BG75.
+You can see the differences between the monitors below.

-Size Name Model Resolution Refresh Rate Panel Type Release Year
+Size Name Resolution Refresh Rate Panel Type Release Year

 Compared To Other Monitors

-The Samsung Odyssey Neo G8 is a fantastic gaming monitor with a bunch of features and the 4k resolution and 240Hz refresh rate make it future-proof once high-frame-rate 4k games are available.
-It has better local dimming than most monitors and it delivers a satisfying HDR experience.
-However, there are too many issues for a premium monitor, so if you're willing to sacrifice picture quality for a worry-free gaming experience, you can find a cheaper display like the Gigabyte M32U.
+The Samsung Odyssey Neo G8 S32BG85 is a great gaming monitor with a bunch of features, and the 4k resolution and 240Hz refresh rate make it an excellent choice for high-end PC gaming setups.
+It has better local dimming than most monitors, delivering a satisfying HDR experience.
+However, it has some issues, like its noticeable VRR flicker, so if you're willing to sacrifice picture quality for a worry-free gaming experience, you can find a cheaper display like the Gigabyte M32U.
+You can also consider the Dell Alienware AW3225QF if you want a premium 4k, 240Hz monitor with better picture quality and improved motion handling.

 Dell Alienware AW3423DW